Coursera acquires Rhyme Softworks, unveils Coursera Labs

 San Francisco-based Coursera — which recently raised $103 million at a valuation of $1 billion — was founded in 2012 by Daphne Koller, a Stanford University computer science professor, and former Baidu chief scientist and Google Brain veteran Andrew Ng.
 It competes with well-funded rivals like Udemy and Udacity, the latter of which was launched in 2011 by Sebastian Thrun, the Stanford professor who previously headed Alphabet’s X skunkworks (formerly Google X).

-Online education platforms are anticipated to grow from a $4 billion industry today to a $21 billion market by 2023, and Coursera has successfully carved out a chunk of it.
+The online education platform industry is anticipated to grow from $4 billion today to $21 billion by 2023, and Coursera has successfully carved out a chunk of that market.
 More than 43 million people have taken its courses, and its enterprise offering — Coursera Enterprise — has attracted 2,000 customers to date.